siddhant-dev/vuex-auth-state/README.md

 ### What is Vuex?

 [Vuex](https://vuex.vuejs.org/) is State Management and Pattern Library created by beautiful minds at [Vue](https://vuejs.org/v2/guide/team.html).
 It can be used outside of vuejs apps as well but is mostly used in Vue apps.
-Its quite similar to Redux but easy to learn and understand, and it acts as centralized store for all your components.
-I'll not be going into deep dive of Vuex core components but you can always find it in [Vuex docs](https://vuex.vuejs.org/guide/state.html#single-state-tree)
+It's quite like Redux but easy to learn and understand, and it acts as centralized stores for all your components.
+I'll not be going into deep dive of Vuex core components, but you can always find it in [Vuex docs] (https://vuex.vuejs.org/guide/state.html#single-state-tree)

-The core concept of Vuex are :
+The core concept of Vuex are:

 * State: This is single object that contains all your app level states and acts a *sole source of truth*.
 You can split your states in different modules as well to better manage the data.